-Advancing a culture of diversity and inclusion: We define diversity as 'the mix.'
-We define inclusion as making the most of the 'the mix.'
-Our robust Diversity and Inclusion initiative manifests itself in a variety of ways, including nearly a dozen active Employee Resource Groups, inclusion programs, Board of Directors diversity, and recruitment of world-class talent.
-Highlights of recent results include:
+Advancing a culture of diversity and inclusion: Principal defines diversity as "the mix" and inclusion as making the most of "the mix."
+Our robust diversity and inclusion effort manifests itself in a variety of ways, including nearly a dozen active employee resource groups, inclusion programs, Board diversity, and recruitment of world class talent.
+Recent highlights include:

-- Women and minorities comprise more than 50% of our Board of Directors. - Ranked No. 6 on Forbes 2018 list of America's Best Employers for Diversity. - Earned a perfect score on the Human Rights Campaign Foundation's Corporate Equality Index for third year in a row in 2018. - Earned the 2018 Military Friendly Employer designation by Victory Media. - Recognized in 2017 with WorldatWork Seal of Distinction for support of employees at work and at home. - Named one of the 2017 NAFE Top Companies for Executive Women. - Named one of the 2017 Working Mother 100 Best Companies for Women.
+- Women and minorities comprise 55% of our Board. - Ranked No. 6 on Forbes 2018 list of America's Best Employers for Diversity. - Ranked No. 1 on Forbes 2018 list of America's Best Employers for Women. - Earned a perfect score on the 2019 Human Rights Campaign Foundation's Corporate Equality Index, scoring the maximum 100 points for the fourth consecutive year. - Earned the 2018 Military Friendly Employer designation by Victory Media. - Named one of the 2018 National Association for Female Executives Top Companies for Executive Women, the 17th time that Principal has been so honored. - Named one of the 2018 Working Mother 100 Best Companies for Women, the 16th consecutive year in which Principal has received this award.

 Promoting diversity among suppliers: Just as we value diversity among our employees, we value diversity among our suppliers and partners to help create innovative solutions and build stronger communities.
-Our Supplier Diversity Program seeks out qualified businesses to help meet current and future business needs.
-Principal is affiliated with a number of supplier diversity organizations to provide these connections, including: Women's Business Enterprise National Council, National Minority Supplier Development Council, United States Hispanic Chamber of Commerce, U.S. Pan Asian American Chamber of Commerce, National Gay & Lesbian Chamber of Commerce, National Veteran Owned Business Association, U.S. Business Leadership Network Disability Supplier Diversity Program, Financial Services Roundtable for Supplier Diversity.
+Our Supplier Diversity Program seeks qualified businesses to help meet current and future business needs.
+Principal is affiliated with a number of supplier diversity organizations to provide these connections, including: Women's Business Enterprise National Council, National Minority Supplier Development Council, United States Hispanic Chamber of Commerce, U.S. Pan Asian American Chamber of Commerce, National Gay & Lesbian Chamber of Commerce, National Veteran Owned Business Association, U.S. Business Leadership Network Disability Supplier Diversity Program, and Financial Services Roundtable for Supplier Diversity.